vadimcn/codelldb/MANUAL.md

 def get_config(name: str, default: Any = None) -> Any:
     '''Retrieve a configuration value from the adapter settings.
         name:    Dot-separated path of the setting to retrieve.
-For example, 'foo.bar', will retrieve the value of `lldb.script.foo.bar`.
+For example, `get_config('foo.bar')`, will retrieve the value of `lldb.script.foo.bar` from VSCode configuration.
         default: The default value to return if the configuration value is not found.
     '''
 def evaluate(expr: str, unwrap: bool = False) -> Value | lldb.SBValue: